Average-case Acceleration Through Spectral Density Estimation: Optimal Method under the Marchenko-Pastur Distribution

-We show in Appendix \ref{apx:mp} that these polynomials are shifted Chebyshev polynomials \emph{of the second kind}.
+We show in \ref{apx:mp} that these polynomials are shifted Chebyshev polynomials \emph{of the second kind}.
 Surprisingly, the Chebyshev of the first kind are used to minimize over the worst case.
-From the optimal polynomial, we can write the optimal algorithm for \eqref{eq:quad_optim} when the spectral density function of $\HH$ is the Marchenko-Pastur distribution.
-By using Theorem \ref{thm:optimal_polynomial}, we obtain Algorithm \ref{algo:mp_algo}.
+From the optimal polynomial, we can write the optimal algorithm for \ref{eq:quad_optim} when the spectral density function of $\HH$ is the Marchenko-Pastur distribution.
+By using Theorem~\ref{thm:optimal_polynomial}, we obtain the ``Marchenko-Pastur accelerated'' method, described in Algorithm \ref{algo:mp_algo}.

 It's instructive to compare the residual polynomials of different methods to better understand their convergence properties.
-In Figure \ref{fig:example_polynomials} we plot the residual polynomials for gradient descent, it's classical worst-case analysis accelerated variant (Chebyshev polynomials) and the average-case analysis accelerated (under the MP distribution) variant above.
+In Figure~\ref{fig:example_polynomials} we plot the residual polynomials for gradient descent, its classical worst-case analysis accelerated variant (Chebyshev polynomials) and the average-case analysis accelerated (under the MP distribution) variant above.
+In numbers, the worst-case convergence rate (max value in interval) is $\approx 0.88^{t}$ for Chebyshev and $\approx 0.93^t$ for MP, so Chebyshev's worst-case rate is 1.7 times smaller.
+However, the \textit{expected rate} is $\approx 0.67^t$ for MP and $\approx 0.74^t$ for Chebyshev, making MP 1.4 times faster on average.